Germany, Italy to tumble into recession in 2023: IMF

 Germany -- Europe's biggest economy -- has paid dearly for its heavy reliance on gas from Russia, which cut supplies to Europe in suspected retaliation for Western sanctions over the conflict.

-Italy, whose industries are also dependent on gas imports, will see its gross domestic product contract by 0.2 percent -- also a sharp downgrade from 0.9 percent growth July.
+Italy, whose industries are also dependent on gas imports, will see its gross domestic product contracted by 0.2 per cent -- also a sharp downgrade from 0.9 per cent growth July.

 Germany and Italy are the only advanced economies seen going into recession next year in the revised outlook of the International Monetary Fund.